Is your company prepared for long-term growth?

 - Making a determination whether the business will be sold to family members, if you are going to create an Employee Stock Option; or

 - You decide you are going to sell to an outside party.

 More than 80% of all business enterprises in the United States are family owned.
 Nearly 35% of Fortune 500 companies are family owned.
 In the trucking industry, 60% or more of trucking companies consist of 1 – 99 trucks.

-If you are a family-owned business, and you want to pass the business on to your children, you must recognize that you must look at your children as they actually are, not as you perceive them to be.
-In order for a family-owned business to survive, the family must accept the fact that “like it or not”, everyone in the family, whether a shareholder or not, manager or non manager, is ultimately tied to the future of the business.
-These individuals are the major source or weakness of a family business.
+If you are a family-owned business and you want to pass the business on to your children, you must recognize that you must look at your children as they actually are, not as you perceive them to be.
+In order for a family-owned business to survive, the family must accept the fact that “like it or not”, everyone in the family, whether a shareholder or not, manager or non-manager, is ultimately tied to the future of the business.
+These individuals are the major source of weakness of a family business.
 In many situations, their commitment, competence, and understanding of the business are not inherited, but learned.